-In 1990 the funding of public education in Nebraska was restructured by LB 1059, the Tax Equity and Educational Opportunities Support Act (TEEOSA).Viii Modifications have been made to the funding formula many times over the years.
+In 1990 the funding of public education in Nebraska was restructured by LB 1059, the Tax Equity and Educational Opportunities Support Act (TEEOSA).xvii Since adoption of TEEOSA, it has been modified to some extent in each legislative session.
 In 2005, LB 577 granted authority for early childhood students to be included in a school's student count for the purposes of state aid if the early childhood program met certain accountability requirements.
-Schools became eligible to count early childhood students (4-year-olds) in their student countif their early childhood program received an early childhood education grant (meeting Rule 11 requirements) for three consecutive years.
-Only schools receiving equalization aid receive this TEEOSA funding for early childhood students (called early childhood calculated state aid).
-Due to frequent changes to TEEOSA over the three decades since its inception, approximately 27% of schools in Nebraska are equalized.
-This means 73% of schools are non-equalized and do not qualify for TEEOSA funding for early childhood students even if they meet the necessary accountability requirements to operate an NDE-approved early childhood program.
+Schools became eligible to count early childhood students (4-year-olds) in their student countxviii if their early childhood program received an early childhood education grant (meeting Rule 11 requirements) for three consecutive years.xix Only schools receiving equalization aid receive this TEEOSA funding for early childhood students (called early childhood calculated state aid).
+Due to frequent changes to TEEOSA over the three decades since its inception, approximately 32% of schools in Nebraska are equalized.
+This means 68% of schools are non-equalized and do not qualify for TEEOSA funding for early childhood students even if they meet the necessary accountability requirements to operate an NDE-approved early childhood program.
 Statutory authority for Early Childhood Calculated State Aid (ECCSA) in TEEOSA is found in sections 79-1003 and 79-1003.01 of the Nebraska Revised Statutes.

-TEEOSA funds for early childhood are estimated by totaling the ECCSA amounts (up to their "Equalization Aid" amount) for equalized school districts only.XI Any amount of early childhood calculated state aid over and above the district's equalization aid is not awarded.
+TEEOSA funds for early childhood are estimated by totaling the ECCSA amounts (up to their "Equalization Aid" amount) for equalized school districts only.
+Any amount of early childhood calculated state aid over and above the district's equalization aid is not awarded.
 This methodology was confirmed as the most accurate way of estimating TEEOSA funding for early childhood by the Administrator of the Office of Financial and Administrative Services at the Nebraska Department of Education.